nickmonad/bips.dev/web/content/8/index.md

 5. The **threshold** specifies the minimum number of block per retarget period which indicate lock-in of the soft fork during the subsequent period.
+6. The **minimum\_activation\_height** specifies the height of the first block at which the soft fork is allowed to become active.
-6. The **lockinontimeout** boolean if set to true, blocks are required to signal in the final period, ensuring the soft fork has locked in by timeoutheight.
+7. The **lockinontimeout** boolean if set to true, blocks are required to signal in the final period, ensuring the soft fork has locked in by timeoutheight.